 Networking, negotiating and understanding business: get the right skills to work with or in industry

-Cost: Free; but attendance to the whole programme is compulsory once registered (registration deadline: 23rd November 2018, noon)
+Cost: Free; but attendance to both days is compulsory once registered

 Increasingly, industry-academia collaborations are recognised as an integral part of research success with many benefits for academic partners including research funding, higher quality research outputs (publications, impact), growing contacts and networks, awareness of industry trends, and inspiration by application derived discussions.

 The skills developped in this programme can be applied within industry-academia collaborations, an academic or an industry setting, making it suitable and helpful to researchers interested in a career in academia or in industry.